2022 Pattaya City local elections: Mayoral Candidates

 The Rao Rak Pattaya group (English: We Love Pattaya) had been the ruling local political group before the election with Sontaya Khunpluem, the incumbent mayor of Pattaya, as its leader.
 In the 2022 election, they nominated Poramet Ngampichet as the candidate.
 Poramet had served as a member of parliament for Chonburi province, and recently as the deputy-minister of culture until his resignation on 14 March 2022.
 Mayor Sontaya Khunpluem did not contest in this election as he instead planned to contest a seat in the 2023 general elections, although there were speculations that he would run again.

 The Pattaya Ruam Jai group is led by former mayor Nirun Wattanasartsaton, who served from 2004 to 2008 as the first elected mayor of Pattaya.
 The political group fielded Sinchai Watthasartsathorn, Nirun’s brother, as its candidate.

 The Progressive Movement fielded Kittisak Nilvattanachai as its candidate and the group officially unveiled their campaign on 14 March 2022.
 Kittisak is a Pattaya native, he previously worked as a banker before joining the now disbanded Future Forward Party.
 The Progressive Movement is headed by Thanathorn Juangroongruangkit, who was the Future Forward Party’s leader and prime ministerial candidate in the 2019 general election.
 However, the party was subsequently dissolved by the constitutional court in 2020.
 Thanathorn then formed the Progressive Movement alongside the disbanded party’s general-secretary, Piyabutr Saengkanokkul.

-Sakchai Tanghor, the former district chief of Bang Lamung, ran in the election as an independent.
+Sakchai Tanghoh, the former district chief of Bang Lamung, ran in the election as an independent.

 Candidate registration for the election was open from 31 March to 4 April, although on 31 March, all four candidates registered at Pattaya City hall and were placed on the ballot in the following order: